jechol/craft_graphql_with_absinthe/README.md

 ## Craft GraphQL APIs in Elixir with Absinthe

-Example code updated for latest language and frameworks at 2022.9
+Example code updated with the latest languages and frameworks in Sep.
+2022.

 |          | Book  | This repo |
 | -------- | ----- | --------- |